 The Plan of Study form contains a list of completed courses as well as credits to be compiled through graduation and requires approval and signatures from all members of the Advisory Committee.
-The form ("Plan of Study the degree of Doctor of Philosophy") can be obtained on line at http://grad.uchc.edu/current/index.html.
+The form ("Plan of Study the degree of Doctor of Philosophy") can be obtained on line here.
 This is a Graduate School milestone that should be approved and submitted before October 31st of the 2nd year; it must be done before a student can take the General Examination.